JarrettR/USBvil/README.md

 # Why is it dangerous?

-The other two projects, HID.X and HID2.X are slightly more complicated.
+The other two projects, HID and HID2 are slightly more complicated.
-HID.X identifies itself as a USB keyboard and immediately starts typing a-z, and 0-9 upon being plugged in.
+HID identifies itself as a USB keyboard and immediately starts typing a-z, and 0-9 upon being plugged in.
 This is barely changed from the Microchip example code, and doesn't include their USB libraries.
-To compile this, you'll need to go [here](http://www.microchip.com/mplab/microchip-libraries-for-applications) and download Microchip Libraries for Applications.
-It's free and includes some very cool USB stuff.

-HID2.X uses the same libraries, and identifies itself as a HID keyboard as well.
+HID2 uses the same libraries, and identifies itself as a HID keyboard as well.
 It types `GUI-key->R, notepad.exe, hello world`.
 On a Windows machine, this opens Notepad and types "hello world".

 Innocuous, but it's pretty obvious that this can be used in pretty scary ways.

 That's pretty much as far as I intend to take this, I've lost interest.
 There might be methods of detecting what kind of computer the drive gets plugged into and tailoring the attack, too.

+# How do I get started?

+If you don't have the latest version of Microchip MPLAB X and the XC8 compiler, download them at the links.
+Everything is free.

+To compile this, you'll need to go [here](http://www.microchip.com/mplab/microchip-libraries-for-applications) and download Microchip Libraries for Applications.
+It also includes some other very cool USB stuff.

+After installation, go to whereever you installed it, and copy the `mla` folder into `Firmware` in this repo.

+At the very least, you should have `USB-Drop-Stick\Firmware\mla\bsp` and `USB-Drop-Stick\Firmware\mla\framework` and all of the files inside.

+After that, open up MPLAB, open project, and navigate to the HID2 folder.
+Compile it once to test, and then start modifying! `main.c` and `app_device_keyboard.c` are where the fun happens.

+Alternatively, I have included the hex and elf firmware images if you just want to flash the board.